Social Security Tribunal of Canada

 Translating documents

-We can accept documents only in English or French.
-If your documents are in another language, they must be translated.
+All the documents you give us must be in either English or French.
+If your documents are in another language, you must get them translated.
 You’re responsible for getting a translation of any document that you want to use to support your appeal.

 Costs

-There’s no fee to appeal to the SST.
+There’s no fee to appeal to the Social Security Tribunal (SST).

-But, you’ll have to pay costs related to your appeal such as:
+But you may have to pay costs related to your appeal if you:

-• making photocopies of documents you want to send to us
+• make photocopies of documents you want to send to us

-• sending documents to us by Canada Post or a courier service
+• send documents to us by Canada Post or a courier service

-• translating documents into either English or French
+• translate documents into either English or French

 Date modified: